Building a Secure Rust IoT Gateway: From Edge to Cloud

 IoT Edge to Gateway to Cloud Context Diagram

-The Rust IoT Gateway consists of a single gateway instance running in Docker on an edge host (x86/ARM).
+The Gateway is programmed in Rust and consists of a single gateway instance running in Docker on an edge host (x86/ARM).
 The gateway includes device-facing ingest, a durable queue, processing, publishing to cloud, and observability.

 External services / actors